yaohuall/K8s-AWS-architecture/README.md

 4. Kubernetes implements the desired state on the cluster
 5. A controller makes sure the observed state of the application doesn’t vary from the desired state

+## Service account
+When Pods contact the API server, Pods authenticate as a particular ServiceAccount (for example, default).
+There is always at least one ServiceAccount in each namespace.

+Every Kubernetes namespace contains at least one ServiceAccount: the default ServiceAccount for that namespace, named default.
+If you do not specify a ServiceAccount when you create a Pod, Kubernetes automatically assigns the ServiceAccount named default in that namespace.

+You can fetch the details for a Pod you have created.
+For example:

+    kubectl get pods/<podname> -o yaml

+In the output, you see a field spec.serviceAccountName.

+To list service accounts:

+    kubectl get serviceaccounts

 # AWS
 ### SSL/TLS certificate
 AWS can't manage third-party certificate renewal automatically.
 You can send a notification to renew the 3rd party certificate.